How-To & Plans

 She has one more gift to give: Chicken Pie.

 In these days of standardization and the extensive use of metal wheels you might think there is little call for the centuries old craft of wheelwrighting, but the many demands on the skills of Gus Kitson in Suffolk, England, show this to be very far from the truth.
+Despite many years experience of renovating all types of wagons and wheels even Gus can still be surprised by the types of items for which new or restored wooden wheels are required.

 The first step was to decide on an appropriate chassis, or “running gear.”
 Eventually I chose to go with the real deal, a wooden-wheeled gear with leaf springs rather than pneumatic tires.
 Wooden wheels last forever with care and are functional and look the part.
 I bought an antique delivery wagon that had been left outdoors as an ornament.
 I was able to reuse some of the wheels and wooden parts of the running gear.